Homebound (2025 film): Release

-Reception
+Critical reception

-Neeraj Ghaywan at 2025 Cannes Homebound premiere.
+Neeraj Ghaywan at 2025 Cannes premiere.
 Ghaywan was praised for his direction, with many hailing him as one of the best directors working in the Indian cinema right now.

-Homebound received universal critical acclaim from the critics, who praised Ghaywan’s direction, the writing and the dialogues, performances, the themes and the editing.
-The film’s handling of caste-narrative and social commentary also received praise.
+Homebound received universal critical acclaim from the critics, who praised Ghaywan's direction, the writing and the dialogues, performances, the themes and the editing.
+The film's handling of caste-narrative and social commentary also received praise.

+Metacritic, which uses a weighted average, assigned the film a score of 85 out of 100, based on 6 critics, indicating "universal acclaim".

 Namrata Joshi of Cinema Express gave 4 out of 5 stars and wrote "There is an authenticity to Homebound that goes beyond the writing and the language.
-It’s in the realness of the spaces.
+It's in the realness of the spaces."

 Leslie Felperin, reviewing for The Guardian, described the film as "an emotionally rich study of friendship" with "excellent lead performances, strong cinematography," and praised the director for creating "a realist work about impoverished young men from a rural northern Indian town" that is "neither dumbed down nor sanitised for westerners."

 Writing for Variety, Siddhant Adlakha called Homebound — "the first time in ages that a mainstream Hindi-language production has felt vital - at least since Ghaywan's own Masaan," and described it as "a moving character piece, as well as a searing indictment of modern India."
 He also praised Khatter and Jethwa's performances as "immensely endearing and unpredictable."
 Shrishti Negi of News18 India concurred, citing Varietys praise of the duo's performances.

 Writing for The Hindu, Anuj Kumar described the film as "a deeply immersive and emotionally resonant cinematic experience, that is both specific to the pandemic and universal in its tone and tenor," and concluded by calling it "a significant document of our times when social trust seems to be in a long-term decline."

 Santanu Das of Hindustan Times said "Neeraj Ghaywan film hailed as 'deeply empathetic' with particular praise for Ishaan Khatter".